FastWARC (Python)

 Warning

-This is the most expensive filter of all and it will create an in-memory copy of the whole record.
+These are the most expensive filters of all, as they will create an in-memory copy of the whole record.
 See Verifying Record Digests for more information on how digest verification works.

 Record Properties